 The chair shall forward a written decision to the student involved as soon as is reasonably possible, including, if applicable, sanctions and/ or points.
-In cases of academic dishonesty, a copy of the board's decision shall be sent to the faculty member who initiated the action.
+In cases of academic dishonesty or violations of the Policy on Academic Behavior, a copy of the board's decision shall be sent to the faculty member who initiated the action.

-Sanctions and Points Sanctions shall be determined by the administrative hearing officer in administrative hearings, or in cases reviewed by the University Student Conduct Board, a majority vote of the board.
+Sanctions and Points

+Sanctions shall be determined by the administrative hearing officer in administrative hearings, or in cases reviewed by the University Student Conduct Board, a majority vote of the board.
 Factors considered when determining a sanction may include: